Negotiating a Commercial Lease? Be Sure to Address These Issues

 Commercial leases typically will provide a rent commencement date, which may be the same as the lease commencement date.
 Or not.
 If the landlord is performing improvements to ready the space for your arrival, a specific date for the commencement of rent payments could become a problem if that date arrives and you do not yet have possession of the premises because the landlord’s contractors are still working in your space.
 Nobody wants to be on the hook for rent payments for a space that cannot yet be occupied.
 A better approach is to avoid including in the lease a specific date for commencement, and instead state that the commencement date will be the date the landlord actually delivers possession of the premises to you.
-Alternatively, you can negotiate a provision that triggers penalties for the landlord or additional benefits for you, should the property not be available to you on the rent commencement date due to the fault of landlord’s contractors.
+Alternatively, you can negotiate a provision that triggers penalties for the landlord or additional benefits for you, should the property not be available to you on the anticipated rent commencement date due to the fault of landlord’s contractors.

 Your initial lease term will likely be a period of three to five years, or perhaps longer.
-Locking in long terms benefits the landlord, but can be off-putting for a tenant.
 Instead, you may be able to negotiate a shorter initial term, with the option to extend at a later date.
 This will afford you the right, but not the obligation to continue with the lease for an additional period of years.
 Be sure that any notice required to terminate the lease or exercise your option to extend at the end of the initial lease term is clear and not subject to an unfavorable interpretation.
 Carefully calendar the dates on which to exercise your option to extend the lease.

 Subletting and Assignment

 What if the landlord fails to comply with the terms of the lease?
 If a lender forecloses on your landlord, your commercial lease agreement could be at risk because the landlord’s mortgage agreement can supersede your lease.
-If the property you are negotiating to rent is subject to claims that will be superior to your lease agreement, consider “negotiating a nondisturbance agreement” stating that if a superior rights holder forecloses the property, your lease agreement will be recognized an honored as long as you fulfill your obligations according to the lease.
+If the property you are negotiating to rent is subject to claims that will be superior to your lease agreement, consider negotiating a “non-disturbance agreement” stating that if a superior rights holder forecloses the property, your lease agreement will be recognized and honored as long as you fulfill your obligations according to the lease.